-You must be careful the surface the light is bouncing off is a neutral tone.
-Grass will reflect a green tone which is not a good look on a person’s skin.
+You must be careful that the surface the light is bouncing off is a neutral tone.
+Grass will reflect a green tone, which isn’t a good look on a person’s skin.

 With the right subject, I also make use of the contrast.
-Remember that your eyes see more detail than you camera in tone range.
+Remember that your eyes see more detail than your camera in tonal range.

 Your camera will not record the highlights and the shadow areas well when the sun is bright.
 Choose to set your exposure for either the highlights or shadows.

 In my photo of the Buddha statue, I set my exposure for the brightest area.
-I took a spot meter reading off the forehead and then chose to underexpose it slightly.
+I took a spot meter reading off the forehead, then chose to underexpose it slightly.

 I would have had bright patches of sunshine in the background.
 This would also diminish the effect I wanted to create.

 I took this photo at 3 pm on a sunny day.
 I only tweaked the contrast and blacks slightly during post-processing.
 In comparison, here is the same statue taken at about the same time on a cloudy day.
 The diffuse light means there is very little contrast.

 The subject is interesting, but because of the light, it is not such an interesting photograph.